sameera18/Codes/README.md

 # Codes
-I actually started practicing coding very recently.
-I started solving questions from GFG.
-Here is the repository of codes which I've solved.
+I only lately got started with coding.
+I began answering GFG queries.
+Here is a repository of programmes that I have solved in both Java and Python.